-This futuristic structure was designed by Spanish architect Santiago Calatrava, who wanted the station to symbolise modern rail travel and the sleek high-speed trains that use it.
+This futuristic structure (pictured above) was designed by Spanish architect Santiago Calatrava, who wanted the station to symbolise modern rail travel and the sleek high-speed trains that use it.

 With no traditional façade, the building, which was completed in 2009, features a vaulted glass and steel canopy that establishes a seamless interaction between the interior of the station and the city.
 Massive white beams form an arch over the five platforms offering protection from the elements, particularly the ever-present rain of the Belgian winter.
 The glass lets in plenty of natural light and is slightly tinted to filter out the sun’s harmful UV rays.